 What are the requirements of members?

-The Advocacy Committee will meet at least once per quarter, with a minimum time commitment of four hours per quarter.
+The Advocacy Committee will meet monthly, with a minimum time commitment of four hours per month.
 As the committee is a working group, members may be asked to complete tasks in support of YW Boston’s advocacy work outside of official committee meetings.